 EN 868-5 Packaging Materials Heat Self-Sealable Pouches Plastic Film

-EN 868-5 is used to determine the peel strength of the heat seal joints used for heat and self-sealable pouches, as well as reels for use of packaging of medical devices that are sterilized.
+EN 868-5 is used to determine the peel strength of the heat seal joints used for heat and self-sealable pouches, as well as for reels used in packaging of medical devices that are sterilized.
 The EN 868-5 test method is suitable for use with a range of materials manufactured from paper and plastic film used in packaging.
-In principle, the testing requires the free ends of the test specimen to be supported between two clamping jaws and is pulled apart in the tensile direction until failure at a constant rate of displacement.
-This test is to determine the peel strength characteristics of paper/plastic laminate products, as well as the strength of the heat seal joint for pouches and reel material.
+In principle, testing requires the free ends of the test specimen to be supported between two clamping jaws, and then then specimen is pulled apart in the tensile direction until failure at a constant rate of displacement.
+This test is performed to determine the peel strength characteristics of paper/plastic laminate products, in addition to determining the strength of the heat seal joint for pouches and reel material.

 - Data rate used to capture peaks and troughs

 - Gripping materials of varying thickness